mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/working_with_the_tabs_api/index.md

 ### How to example

-To see how {{WebExtAPIRef("tabs.query")}} and {{WebExtAPIRef("tabs.Tab")}} are used, let’s walk through how the [tabs-tabs-tabs](https://github.com/mdn/webextensions-examples/tree/main/tabs-tabs-tabs) example adds the list of "switch to tabs" to its toolbar button popup.
+To see how {{WebExtAPIRef("tabs.query")}} and {{WebExtAPIRef("tabs.Tab")}} are used, let's walk through how the [tabs-tabs-tabs](https://github.com/mdn/webextensions-examples/tree/main/tabs-tabs-tabs) example adds the list of "switch to tabs" to its toolbar button popup.

 ![The tabs tabs tabs toolbar menu showing the switch to tap area](switch_to_tab.png)